nyarkokennedy/beyond-the-factor-of-safety/README.md

 numpy
 matplotlib

-The Canterbury CPT dataset (`CANTERBURYDATASET.pkl`) from Geyin et al. (2021) is required to re-run the analysis.
+The Canterbury CPT dataset (`CANTERBURYDATASET.pkl`) from Geyin et al. (2021) is required to re-run the analysis, and is available from the DesignSafe-CI data depot under project PRJ-2937 (https://www.designsafe-ci.org/data/browser/public/designsafe.storage.published/PRJ-2937).
+Place the file in the repository root before running the script.

 ---

 ### How to run

-python liquefaction_assessment.py
+python CPT_Liquefaction_Analysis.py

 The script will: